cah12/MPlotCurve/README.md

 MPlotCurve is an abstract class derive via multiple inheritance from QObject and QwtPlotCurve.
 Applications must subclass MPlotCurve and implement the pure virtual function rawData().

-Create a project and run it as follow:-
+Create a project and run it as follow...
     a) As is (i.e. with certain code lines commented out)
     b) Uncomment line 21 and run
     c) Uncomment line 28 and run